NamNamIoT/RAK3172_CANOPUS/README.md

 | PB6          | UART1_TX  RS485 MODBUSRTU |
 | PB7          | UART1_RX  RS485 MODBUSRTU |

+####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.
+You will be stronger after working through the next 12 examples.

+#### How to Use Digital I/O
+##### Blink led

 - Use Arduino [digitalRead](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) to read the value from a specified Digital I/O pin, either HIGH or LOW.
 - Use Arduino [digitalWrite](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) to write a HIGH or a LOW value to a Digital I/O pin.

 :::tip 📝 NOTE:
 The GPIO Pin Name is the one to be used on the digitalRead and digitalWrite and NOT the pin numbers.
 :::

-####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.
-You will be stronger after working through the next 12 examples.

 **Example code blink led yellow on RAK3172_Canopus board**